python/cpython/Doc/using/cmdline.rst

 .. envvar:: PYTHONPROFILEIMPORTTIME

-   If thjis environment variable is set to a non-empty string, Python will show how long each import takes.
+   If this environment variable is set to a non-empty string, Python will show how long each import takes.
 This is exactly equivalent to setting ``-X importtime`` on the command line.